pce19cs196/8085-Time-delay-calculator/README.md

 # 8085-Time-delay-calculator
-This program will provide step by step calculation for time delay calculation fof 8085 microprocessor.
-You would need to paste this code in any cpp compiler.
-You need to provide two inputs : Crystal frequency(MHZ) ,  Time delay(sec)
-After providing the inputs, the step by step will be generated on the terminal
+This program will provide you with step by step calculation for time delay calculation of 8085 microprocessor.\n You would need to paste this code in any cpp compiler.\n You need to provide two inputs : Crystal frequency(MHZ) ,  Time delay(sec)\n After providing the inputs, the step by step output will be generated at the terminal